Adeity/simulation/README.md

 - GET_BLOCK [UUID] 9 9 10 10 0 0 // server version.
 GET_BLOCK request comes from client and server sends this request to client who owns desired block.
 - GET_BLOCK [UUID] -1 -1 // client version. client needs information about a block
 - BLOCK [UUID] 0 0 10 10 0 0 [SERIALIZED_BLOCK] // this is a response to GET_BLOCK request

+## GUI
+I am using Java Swing libraries to render GUI.